 Identifying Owls by Sight

-An owl's upright posture and forward-facing eyes are instantly recognizable characteristics that help classify the bird, but determining the exact owl species requires more careful observation of subtle markings, shapes and colors.
-To identify owls, look for…
+An owl's upright posture and forward-facing eyes are instantly recognizable characteristics that help classify the bird, but determining the exact owl species requires more careful observation of subtle markings, shapes, and colors.
+To identify owls, look for several traits at once.

 - Size: Is the owl large or small?
-How does its size compare to nearby leaves, branches or other objects?
+How does its size compare to nearby leaves, branches, posts, or other objects?

 - Eyes: What color are the bird's eyes?
 How widely spaced are they in the face?
 What colors and markings surround the eyes?